Last Updated on August 31, 2025 by Edward Harris

 Short-term plans are not required to include “essential heath benefits,” which means although the underwriting carrier is quite reputable (such as UnitedHealthcare or Blue Cross), many mandatory benefits that are included in other plans, will be missing.
 For example, maternity, mental and substance abuse, and pediatric and adult wellness may be limited or subject to a deductible.
 However, if you need a policy quickly issued and intend on keeping it in-force for only a few months, it still may be an ideal solution, especially if your household income is too high to qualify for ACA financial aid.
 If you missed a group or Marketplace Open Enrollment deadline, a ST plan may be the next-best option.

 Flexibility is one of the strongest features of a temporary health plan.
 There are many coinsurance and deductible options that allow you to pay the premium you want.
 And cancellation of coverage is simple and can be done at any time, even if benefits have not run out yet.
 It typically only involves a phone call or email, although coverage may have to be kept until the end of the current month.
 Once a policy period ends, you may be able to re-apply for another period of guaranteed coverage.
-Depending on the state, up to 36 months of coverage may be available, although are not obligated to keep coverage for the duration of the policy.
+Depending on the state, up to four months of coverage may be available, although are not obligated to keep coverage for the duration of the policy.
+As previously mentioned, recent legislation has curtailed the allowed time period you may keep a temporary policy.

-Several states have severe restrictions on the duration of the initial coverage period.
-For example, Virginia’s maximum length of coverage for each contract is three months.
-Although the policy may be able to be renewed, the duration of coverage is much less than most other states.
-Pennsylvania has also passed legislation that limits the availability of short-term plans, Allstate, who utilizes Aetna’s PPO network for their temporary plans, can no longer market their plans in the Keystone State.
+Several states previously had severe restrictions on the duration of the initial coverage period.
+For example, Virginia’s maximum length of coverage for each contract was already three months.
+Although the policy was able to be renewed, the duration of coverage was much less than most other states.
+Pennsylvania had also passed legislation that limits the availability of short-term plans, Allstate, who utilizes Aetna’s PPO network for their temporary plans, can no longer market their plans in the Keystone State.
 Previously, plans were underwritten by National General.

 A “short term” policy is also very easy to find.
 Many insurers offer this type of plan and make the process easy to obtain or terminate coverage.
 For example, if the insured is suddenly called back to work after only having the policy for a few weeks, a refund will be credited for the portion of the coverage that was not used.
 However, most carriers only allow two consecutive policies, so if additional coverage is needed, a different company will have to be used.
 As long as you are not being treated for any major ailments, you will probably be accepted by the second carrier, although existing medications are not likely to be covered.